 Enter the average number of FTEEs during the Covered Period or Alternative Payroll Covered Period.
 For each employee, calculate the average number of hours paid per week during the applicable period, divide by 40, and round to the nearest tenth.
 The maximum for each employee is 1.0.
 Enter the sum of all employees.
 You may also choose to count 1.0 for employees working 40 or more hours per week and 0.5 for those working less than 40 hours per week.
 The government has not yet issued guidance as to employees for whom you do not track hours worked.
 For now, you can provide an estimate for these employees.
 Exclude employees for whom you provided an offer of rehire or terminated for cause, who voluntarily reduced hours or quit, or whom you have been unable to rehire or to hire similarly qualified replacements.
-Additionally, forgiveness will not be reduced for failure to maintain employment levels if the organization is able to document an inability to return to the same level of business activity as existed prior to February 15, 2020, due to compliance with COVID-19-related guidance for sanitation, social distancing, or worker or customer safety requirements from the Health and Human Services (HHS), the Centers for Disease Control and Prevention (CDC), or the Occupational Safety and Health Administration (OSHA) between March 1 and December 31, 2020.
+Additionally, forgiveness will not be reduced for failure to maintain employment levels if the organization is able to document an inability to return to the same level of business activity as existed prior to February 15, 2020, due to compliance with COVID-19-related guidance for sanitation, social distancing, or worker or customer safety requirements from the Health and Human Services (HHS), the Centers for Disease Control and Prevention (CDC), or the Occupational Safety and Health Administration (OSHA).
 Note that you must maintain written documentation for employees who fall into this exclusion and must inform the applicable state unemployment office as to an employee’s refusal of rehire.

 Enter your average number of FTEEs during the period from February 15 through June 30, 2019, or January 1 through February 29, 2020, at your option.
 Use the same methodology as you did above.
 Choosing the date range with the lower FTEE value will help maximize your forgiveness amount.
 If the number of your FTEEs is lower during the Covered Period or Alternative Payroll Covered Period than during both of these two time periods, the amount of loan forgiveness may be reduced proportionately.
 For more information about reductions in staffing levels, please see our Loan Forgiveness Checklist here.